informalsystems/hermes/guide/src/config.md

 The format supported for the configuration file is [TOML](https://toml.io/en/)

-Every command executed through the relayer requires the configuration file localtion to be passed as a parameter.
+Every command executed through the relayer requires the configuration file location to be passed as a parameter.

 > Currently the relayer does not store the configuration information in the local disk.
-The relayer currently also does not support adding the sections below programmatically.
+In addition, with the exception of the light client configuration, current relayer does not support managing the configuration file programmatically.
 You will need to use a text editor to create the file and add content to it.

 ```bash